 What if I don’t get a re-entry permit?

 If you travel to your home country and return to the US without a valid permit, then the Customs and Border Protection (CBP) has evidence to consider your absence as an abandonment of your permanent residency status.
 The CBP official might take it to mean you planned to move abroad and live there permanently.
 A valid re-entry permit prevents any such complications with CBP when you reenter the US borders.

 How do I apply for a re-entry permit?

-First, get in touch with an immigration attorney from the North Carolina immigration office of Diener Law.
+First, get in touch with an immigration attorney from the North Carolina or California immigration office of Diener Law.
 We will help you with the necessary paperwork you need to travel abroad and get a re-entry permit, including government forms, supporting letters, and other travel documents.
 We will help you demonstrate:

 - You have loyalty to the United States and have no reason to abandon your LPR status; and

 - You have valid reasons to remain outside the US.